solita/solita.github.com/_posts/2020-03-18-http-security-headers.md

 Your fancy front-end framework won't print unescaped HTML.
 But what if it does after the next update?
 Well, that's why you have a WAF.
 What if there's a way to circumvent it?
 There's always a what if.

-An cheap and easy way to implement another layer of security is to use HTTP security headers.
+A cheap and easy way to implement another layer of security is to use HTTP security headers.

 ## Enough, where's the ~~beef~~ tofu